Y-DNA STR Results

 Currently one Y-STR lineage has been identified within the project.

-The eight men who form Lineage I appear to be very closely related.
+The nine men who form Lineage I appear to be very closely related.
 These men all appear to be descended from Thomas Elijah Deaton and Mary Corington.
 Thomas Elijah Deaton was born in England in 1679 and migrated to the new world in 1700.
 Mary Corington migrated two years later.
 Thomas and Mary had as many as eight sons and one daughter.
 The Deaton family is well documented with two excellent genealogies available on-line.

 Y-SNP and Big Y Results